 CarbonTrack works on a subscription model however the initial install price of cost $999 includes the first three years’ access to the platform and data.
 After after that it will cost you $6 per month, or $72 per year.

 Solar monitoring is really valuable.
-If you want your power company to monitor your solar system for you, sign up with DC Power Co.
+If you want convenient monitoring of your solar system, sign up with DC Power Co.